kubewarden/docs/src/contribution-guide/contributing.md

 or report a bug/typo with the help of a GitHub issue to the [`kubewarden/docs` repository](https://github.com/kubewarden/docs).
 Knowledge of [git](https://git-scm.com/) and [GitHub](https://lab.github.com/) is
-an essential pre-requisite to getting started.
+an essential prerequisite to getting started.

 To get involved with the documentation:
 - Familiarize yourself with the [documentation repository](https://github.com/kubewarden/docs)